cflavio/ya2_site/content/pages/yorg.md

 More info
 ---------

-**NB** Disable shaders and reduce cars' number in order to play on slower machines.
+**Note:** disable shaders and reduce cars' number in order to play on slower machines.

 **System requirements**: 2 GB RAM, 1 GB HD.